wp-plugins/justclick-reg/readme.txt

 == Description ==

 Enable automatic subsription to Justclick.ru  (http://justclick.ru) mailing group for new registered user, also automatic remove subsription when user deleted.
-Translated to Russian, Ukrainian.

 In order plugin to work you must have active account on Justclick.ru service.